guettli/programming-guidelines/README.md

 smelling.
 Let's write a wrapper.
 Still something wrong?
 Let's write a second wrapper.....

-All these wrappers do not solve the underlaying issue.
+All these wrappers do not solve the underlying issue.

-In the past there were less alternatives.
-And since you hand no choices, you were forced to use a particular tool.
+In the past, there were fewer alternatives.
+And since you had no choices, you were forced to use a particular tool.
 If this did not work the way you wanted it, you need to write a wrapper.

-Today you have much more alternatives.
-If tool x does not work work the way you want it to, you can use tool y.
+Today you have many more alternatives.
+If tool x does not work the way you want it to, you can use tool y.

 I am happy that the anti-pattern "toilet paper programming" gets used less often today.